benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 **NOTE:** In recreating the steps for this build so that I could list them in detail here in this README, I was able to build the *Time Stamper* application (.app) without ever needing to explicitly download *Py2App* through *conda* or *pip*, which is peculiar.
 There is clearly something I do not quite understand about the way *Py2App* works.
 Nonetheless, it will not hurt to install *Py2App* manually as outlined in this section.
 If you are feeling adventurous, you can go ahead and try following along with the rest of this README without installing *Py2App* (at your own peril).

 ### Build the Time Stamper application (.app)
-From a *Terminal* window, navigate to the *Time Stamper* source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to.
+From a *Terminal* window, navigate to the *Time Stamper* source code directory by entering the command below, replacing {path_to_repository} with the directory that you have saved the *timestamper* repository to:
 ```
 cd {path_to_repository}/src
 ```